syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-Essential-Studio-Offline-Installer.md

 ![Welcome wizard](Offline-ES/Step-by-Step-Installation_img2.png)

 3.Platform Selection wizard will be displayed.
 Here you can select the required platforms to be installed/uninstalled.
-Select the plaforms to be installed from the **Available** tab and platforms to be uninstalled from the **Installed** tab.
+Select the platforms to be installed from the **Available** tab and platforms to be uninstalled from the **Installed** tab.
 Click Next.

      **Available**